sameer05515/job-comeback/src/java/multithreading/what-is-jmm--java-memory-model-in-java.md

 ---

 If you want, I can make you a **JMM cheat diagram** showing *Main Memory ↔ Thread Working Memory ↔ Synchronization Points*, which makes it easy to remember for interviews.

+---
+---

+# **JMM cheat diagram** showing *Main Memory ↔ Thread Working Memory ↔ Synchronization Points*, which makes it easy to remember for interviews